 There are three things that can wear down cartilage: traumatic injury, overuse, and normal wear and tear with activity and age.
-There are a few different options for cartilage surgery depending on physician preference, type of injury, and rehabilition possibilities.
-These are autologous chondrocyte implantation (ACI), microfracture surgery, and osteochondral autograft transfer system (OATS procedure).
+There are a few different options for cartilage surgery depending on physician preference, type of injury, and rehabilitation possibilities.

 A torn meniscus is a very common knee injury for athletes and non-athletes alike.
-Treatment not only depends on the severity of the injury, but its location.
+Treatment not only depends on the severity of the injury but its location as well.
 Minor to moderate injuries may be able to heal somewhat on their own.
-Serious tears will not be able to heal on their own, causing pain and discomfort and requiring surgical intervention.

-Osteoarthritis (OA), also known as age-related arthritis, is a condition in which joint cartilage becomes inflamed, and wears down over time.
-Osteoarthritis, which takes the form of arthritis in the joints, is the most common joint disorder, and several different forms of arthritis exist.
-Treatment is oriented toward alleviating pain and stiffness to improve a patient’s quality of life.
+Osteoarthritis (OA), also known as age-related arthritis, is a condition in which joint cartilage becomes inflamed and wears down over time.

 The orthopedic medicine team at Meier Orthopedic Sports Medicine is dedicated to providing effective and advanced treatments for a wide variety of conditions that affect the lower extremities.
 Through the use of regenerative medicine and minimally invasive orthopedic surgery, patients can find effective and long-lasting care that eliminates serious conditions and their debilitating symptoms.